MarcinOrlowski/Fonty/README.md

         <TextView
-            android:text="This will use regular typeface"
+            android:text="This will use normal typeface"
             ... />

         <EditText